 String Operations in Java

-class.
+In Java, a string is a sequence of characters that is represented using the String class.
 There are several operations that can be performed on strings in Java, including concatenation, substring extraction, and string comparison.

 Here is an example program that demonstrates some common string operations: